Morningstar88/FutureIndustries/BigBookOfPrompts.md

 Certainly!
 Here’s a short, ten-line intro to your book, blending the academic tone of a college textbook with a hint of *Neuromancer*-style cyberpunk edge:

+it worked...
+Now I wonder how to make sure soil in vertically lashed growing towers is aerated...

+OR, can yard beans be grown from seed aeroponically?

+Answer as Ignatius J Reilly if it pleases you

 ---

 **Introduction**